Where Education Meets the Land

 Avoid spreading noxious weeds

-Invasion and dominance of ecosystems by non-native species is a major cause of loss of global biodiversity.
+Invasion and dominance of ecosystems by non-native species is a major cause of loss of global and local biodiversity.
 The reserve already has major weed problems.
 Help prevent further problems by following common sense rules: Clean burs and mud from shoes and clothing before entering the reserve.
 Wash mud from wheels and wheel-wells before driving a vehicle into the reserve.
 Carry out seeds from any fruits you bring for lunch or snacks.

 Removal of any natural or historic object (other than legally obtained game) from its original location within the reserve should be done only as part of an approved research program.
 See Research Protocol.

 While some pets may be as benign as their owners imagine, others terrorize wildlife, destroy habitat (digging, etc.) and transmit diseases that may prove fatal to un-inoculated wild counterparts.
 Bidwell Park has areas where you can hike with your pets.
 Please keep them out of the reserve.